aspose-cells/Aspose.Cells-API-References/english/go-cpp/ShapeCollection/Get_String/_index.md

 ## Get_String function

-Gets the <see cref="Shape"/> object by the name of the shape.
+Gets the Shape object by the name of the shape.

 ```go